 The Carter family, traveling through the desert in an RV on vacation, fall victim to a trap that causes their vehicle to crash.
 The father, Bob, heads to a nearby gas station in search of help where he learns of the deranged clan of cannibals living in the nearby hills.

-The hill people, led by Papa Jupiter, capture Bob, set fire to the camper and take an infant hostage, among other violent acts like rape, torture and pet-eating.
-The film is most notable for it being one of Wes Craven's first as well as starring a young Dee Wallace, best known as Eliot's mom in the equally terrifying E.T.
+The hill people, led by Papa Jupiter, capture Bob, set fire to the camper, and take an infant hostage, among other violent acts, such as rape, torture, and pet-eating.
+The film is most notable for it being one of Wes Craven's first, as well as starring a young Dee Wallace, best known as Eliot's mom in the equally terrifying E.T.

 The film is reportedly inspired by the story of Sawney Bean, a Scotsman from the 15th or 16th century.
 The story goes that Bean was the son of ditch digger who did not want to follow in his father's foot steps.
 So, as most young men do, he ran away with a girl and holed up in a cave by the sea.
-Because neither of the cave dwellers worked, they had to make due with ambushing travelers on the road, stealing from them then killing and eating the corpses.
-Bean and his wife had many children and grand-children all through incest since they never left their cave except to go "shopping".
+Because neither of the cave dwellers worked, they had to make due with ambushing travelers on the road, stealing from them, killing them, and eating their bodies.
+Bean and his wife had many children and grand-children all through incest since they never left their cave except to go "shopping."

 It is disputed that this story might be false and only used as Anti-Scot propaganda as it all happened because Sawney Bean would rather kill and eat other people than put in an honest days' work.

-As families vacation on the fictional Amity Island in New England, a ginormous 25-foot great white shark begins killing and eating tourists.
-Rather than losing out on the proceeds from the busy July 4th weekend of tourism, the mayor refuses to close the beach and the attacks continue.
+As families vacation on the fictional Amity Island in New England, a gigantic 25-foot great white shark begins killing and eating tourists.
+Rather than losing out on the proceeds from the busy July 4th weekend of tourism, the mayor refuses to close the beach, and the attacks continue.

 The movie was based on the book of the same name by Peter Benchley.
 He got the story idea from incidents that happened during the summer of 1916 along the Jersey Shore.
-It seems that before the area was consumed by orange juice head guidos, it was still a dangerous place.
-During that summer, 5 people were attacked while swimming off the coast.
-4 of the 5 died from their injuries.
+It seems that before the area was consumed by drug addicts, it was still a dangerous place.
+During that summer, five people were attacked while swimming off the coast.
+Four of the five died from their injuries.
 No one is sure if it was a great white shark specifically, since before this point, sharks were not highly researched and considered nothing more than man-eating monsters.